Skaperkraft School of Entrepreneurial Leadership 2021-22

-Over the past 11 years, the Oslo-based think tank, Skaperkraft, has offered its leadership program to Norway’s emerging leaders.
-Now, this program is being made available to young adults across the continent.
+Over the past 13 years, the Oslo-based think tank, Skaperkraft, has offered its leadership program to Norway’s emerging leaders.
+Now, for the second year, this program is being made available to young adults across the continent.
 The region is facing unprecedented challenges and change.
-Europe is desperate for innovative leaders, ready to serve.
+Europe is desperate for authentic and innovative leaders, ready to serve.

 "Whoever is the greatest should be the servant of the others." -Jesus of Nazareth